 OK, so this isn’t an official accolade, but the COOK Kitchen in Sittingbourne, Kent is like no other.
 It takes 300 people, working day and night, with immense care and pride, to create our meals.
 We love showing people round, but if you never make it to our corner of Kent, here’s a virtual guided tour.

-Ken, a chef with over 30 years experience, checks in all ingredients with the same diligence as a sergeant major inspecting his troops on the parade ground.
-No ingredient enters the kitchen unless he is 100% happy and (as our suppliers will tell you) he is very, very fussy.
+We check in all our ingredients with the same diligence as a sergeant major inspecting his troops on the parade ground.
+No ingredient enters the Kitchen unless we’re 100% happy and, as our suppliers will tell you, we are very, very fussy.

-While every COOK dish is most definitely a team effort, it’s the chef who takes the glory and gets his name on the label (currently all our chefs are men, but we’re working on that).
-To cook many of our dishes we use big, steam-heated saucepans, called brat pans.
-In this pan, our team of chefs (headed up by Alan Martin) brown onions; make sauces and reductions; and slow-cook our casseroles for anything up to six hours.
+While every COOK dish is most definitely a team effort, it’s the chef who takes the glory and gets their name on the label.
+To cook many of our dishes we use big, steam-heated saucepans called bratt pans.
+In these pans, our chefs brown onions; make sauces and reductions; and slow-cook our casseroles for anything up to six hours.
 They need to season and taste every dish to make sure the flavour is just right.
-Just like a top restaurant kitchen, you'll find a close-knit team of cooks working together with care and precision (and, from time to time, using language that would make your mother blush).

 Finishing is where the final dish gets put together in the tray.
 Most food companies would use machinery to do this – for example, to squirt out just the right amount of sauce.
 But we believe people can do a more thorough and detailed job, with real care that makes a difference to the look and taste of the meal you serve at home.
 Assembling a dish can be very simple – ladling the right amount of Chilli con Carne into a tray – or involve as many as eight different processes.
 Laborious, but worth it.